mmatyas/pegasus-docs/docs/themes/api.md

 ## One Game

-`api.currentGame` can be used as a shortcut for `api.collections.current.games.current`.
+`api.currentGame` can be used as a shortcut for `api.collectionList.current.gameList.current`.
 A `Game` is an Object with the following data members.
 Properties marked as "optional" might have no value (eg. empty string or empty array).

 Property | Description
 ---|---